Eco Park Rebate Program

 Eco Park Rebate Program Summary

 The Eco-Park Rebate program is one of the ways in which the University of Toronto Mississauga is actively supporting a green community by promoting the use of low-emission vehicles.
 This includes hybrid, electric and small engine vehicles that emit less than or equal to 125.0g of CO2/km.

-Low-emission vehicles provide us all with environmental benefits; in recognition of the commitment, financial investment, and attitude shift of the vehicle owner, the Eco-Park Rebate program will partially reimburse an eligible applicant for their annual parking permit.
+Low-emission vehicles provide us all with environmental benefits; in recognition of the commitment, financial investment, and attitude shift of the vehicle owner, the Eco-Park Rebate program will partially reimburse (up to a maximum of $300) an eligible applicant for their annual parking permit.
 The reimbursement will take place after the end of the parking year being evaluated.